kinojms/obsidian-notes/CSOPESY/BOOK - Operating Systems.md

 This mechanism just enables the CPU to respond to an asynchronous event, like when a device controller becomes ready for service.

 In a modern OS, though, we need a more sophisticated interrupt-handling features:
+1. The ability to defer interrupt handling during critical processing
+2. An efficient way to dispatch to the proper interrupt handler for a device
+3. Multilevel interrupts, so that the OS can distinguish between high and low priority interrupts and can respond with the appropriate de